Diseases and conditionsFEATUREDKidney & Urinary tract

 Kidney Diseases, Types and Diagnosis

-Kidney diseases can affect one or both kidneys, which are located on the left and right sides of the abdomen, in the middle of the back.
+Kidney diseases can affect one or both kidneys.
+They are located on the left and right sides of the abdomen, in the middle of the back.
 They are bean-shaped and approximately the fist-sized.
 They are vital organs that remove toxins and extra water from the body.

 What are kidney diseases?

 A kidney disease does not occur overnight but develops over a period of time and in stages.
-Kidney disease commonly goes unnoticed due to the slow occurrence of mild symptoms and is called as chronic kidney disease (CKD).
+Kidney disease often goes unnoticed because mild symptoms appear slowly.
+It is referred to as chronic kidney disease (CKD).
 Generally, both the kidneys are affected by the disease.
-Most patients do not show any symptoms in the initial stages, hence it is usually detected only once severe symptoms are visible in the advanced stages.
+Most patients do not show any symptoms in the initial stages.
+Therefore, it is usually detected only once severe symptoms are visible in the advanced stages.
 The degeneration can be slowed down or controlled if detected early.

 Types of kidney Diseases